IDHEAP-UnitePolsoc/coffeeread/README.md

 ## coffeeread

-Reading list for Tuesday's (13:00) reading meets:
+Reading list for weekly (TUES, 13:00, ZOOM) reading meets:

 Sep 15: Shmueli, G. (2010).
 To explain or to predict?.
 Statistical Science, 25(3), 289-310.